sean-r-martin/prime-robotics/README.md

-# Web Application Boilerplate Code
+# Prime Robotics

 #### Purpose:
-* Boilerplate code for future Web Application projects.
+* Mock landing page for a technology company.